 This year I wanted to translate the scent into a quaffable drink.

 This wisteria flower syrup recipe does just that!

 Imagine its smell converted into a drink.
 And you have wisteria flower syrup.
-Divine nectar suitable for the finest dining tables in Britain.
+Divine Nectar is suitable for the finest dining tables in Britain.